 Eucalyptus Essential Oil

-Eucalyptus is a great choice once one already has the flu or cold.
+Eucalyptus is an excellent choice once one already has the flu or cold.
 The oil is used in many over-the-counter medications to help deal with a bad cold or flu.
 It helps relieve congestion and break down mucus to allow one to breathe better.
-Eucalyptus may help even before being sick as it is supposed to help build the immune system on a cellular level.
+Eucalyptus may help even before being sick, as it is supposed to help build the immune system on a cellular level.
 It is also a great healing agent for wounds because of its antibacterial effects.

 How to Use: Rub with a carrier oil in palms and breathe in, or rub against throat and chest, diffuse 1-2 drops in a diffuser

 - Use ten drops of eucalyptus, lemon, and citronella oils each.